 other electronic devices on school property.

-i) Listen to unapproved music (rock, heavy metal, rap, hip-hop, R & B, pop, country, contemporary Christian, Christian rap/rock.)
+i) Listen to unapproved music on or off campus (rock, heavy metal, rap, hip-hop, R & B, pop, country, contemporary Christian, Christian rap/rock.)

 j) Bring magazines or books unapproved by the Principal.

 k) Chew gum on the school or church property.

 m) Talk favorably about using narcotics or other sinful activities.

 n) Pursue boyfriend/girlfriend relationships at anytime whether on or off